A TAO is an assessment order that authorises one or more of the following actions during investigation an assessment:

 Effect on existing custody or guardianship orders

-If the child is already subject to an order granting custody or guardianship, that order ceases to have effect while the child is in the custody of the chief executive under the TAO.
+If the child is already subject to an order granting custody or guardianship, that order remains in effect while the child is in the custody of the chief executive under the TAO.
+If the TAO contains any specific provisions that are inconsistent with the existing custody or guardianship order, then the provisions on the TAO must be complied with.

 Duration of a temporary assessment order